Harrington Park, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 26.66 mi of roadways, of which 21.04 mi were maintained by the municipality and 5.62 mi by Bergen County.

 The most significant roads serving Harrington Park are County Route 502 and County Route 505.

 Public transportation

 NJ Transit bus route 167 serves Harrington Park, providing service to and from the Port Authority Bus Terminal in Midtown Manhattan.

-Rockland Coaches 14ET and 20/20T routes provide service to the Port Authority Bus Terminal.
+Rockland Coaches 20/20T routes provide service to the Port Authority Bus Terminal.

-Saddle River Tours / Ameribus offers service on the 20 / 84 route to the George Washington Bridge Bus Station.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Harrington Park include: